-The Texas Natural Resources Information System, along with the Texas Department of Information Resources, established the Data Center Services (DCS) GIS Solutions Group to help address the complexities of geographic information systems in the state.
-The Solutions Group provides a platform for sharing information and making unified decisions that will better serve geographic information departments at state agencies.
-The DCS GIS Solutions Group meets monthly.
+The Texas Natural Resources Information System, along with the Texas Department of Information Resources, established the Data Center Services (DCS) GIS Solution Group to help address the complexities of geographic information systems in the state.
+The Solution Group provides a platform for sharing information and making unified decisions that will better serve geographic information departments at state agencies.
+The DCS GIS Solution Group meets monthly.

-The Data Center Services (DCS) Solutions Groups are at the 'front line' to address issues related to specific services provided through the State Data Center.
-There are five Solutions Groups, including the most recently created GIS Solutions Group, whose main tasks are to tackle issues and concerns that affect particular services provided by the DCS.
+The Data Center Services (DCS) Solution Groups are at the 'front line' to address issues related to specific services provided through the State Data Center.
+There are five Solution Groups, including the most recently created GIS Solution Group, whose main tasks are to tackle issues and concerns that affect particular services provided by the DCS.

-The DCS GIS Solutions Group gathers each month.
+The DCS GIS Solution Group gathers each month.
 Topics of discussion include:

-The DCS GIS Solutions Group discussions include distribution and access to geographic data.
+The DCS GIS Solution Group discussions include distribution and access to geographic data.
 Current topics and issues include the following:

 Authoritative Sources – geographic data produced by trusted and reliable sources that are documented and managed by a credible designated authoritative source (state or local agency).

 Barriers to Sharing – understanding existing barriers and resolving the challenges of data sharing through collaboration.

 Statewide Address/Parcel Data – discussions center on the need for a statewide address and/or parcel dataset.
 The need is present but funding lacks.
 The DCS GIS Solution Group is addressing the pros and cons of commercially licensed data vs. maintenance of a public domain dataset.